shhyou/bain-cs111-web-fork/pages/_lectures/week04_ethics.md

 ## Part 2 - Attend your Discussion Section

 You should have registered for a discussion section this week by joining the appropriate Canvas group.
-Switching sessions is not allowed and attendance at your registered section is required and you must be in-attendance _for the entirety of the session_.
-For questions about discussion sections, please contact our Ethics Coordinator, Maya Blumovitz (<maya.blumovitz@u.northwestern.edu>) and CC Prof. Bain (<connor.bain@northwestern.edu>).
+Switching sessions is not allowed (unless there is a direct academic conflict or emergency) and attendance at your registered section is required and you must be in-attendance _for the entirety of the session_.
+For questions about discussion sections please post on edSTEM (if it's a general question) or email Prof. Bain (<connor.bain@northwestern.edu>) if it's specific to your case.

 * * *